Crime in Sri Lanka

-Crime is present in various forms in Sri Lanka.
+Crime is a present in various forms in Sri Lanka.
 Crime is segmented into two broad classifications: grave crimes (those which are indictable) and minor crimes (those which are not).
 Exceptions can be made for criminal liability on the grounds of duress, insanity, intoxication, necessity, and private defense.
 Punishment for crime includes several options: community service, fine, forfeiture of property, imprisonment, institutional treatment, probation, suspended sentence, and death; while the death penalty is available in the country, there have been no executions since 1976.
 Corporal punishments (whipping) has been abolished as of 2005.

 Statistics

 Crimes against women and children

 Sri Lanka is a participant in the prostitution industry, and most consumers of the trade in the country are foreign travellers.
 Nevertheless, most prostitution-related acts, such as prostitute trafficking and procuring are illegal.
 Prostitution has not become as severe an issue in Sri Lanka as compared to the situation in some neighbouring countries.

 Child trafficking is a problem in Sri Lanka.
-Most children trafficked are treated unfairly, unwillingly and inhumanely turned into pornographic film actors or sex slaves.
+Most children trafficked are treated unfairly, being forced into sex slavery and the filming of child sexual abuse material.